arxsoft/linux-mint-post-installation-stuff/README.md

 # Linux Mint - Post Installation Stuff

-Installation of several needful packages I need for my Linux Mint get rocking.
+Installation of several needed packages and system tweaks and configurations I need for my shiny new Linux Mint get rocking.
+Supported Linux Mint version is always the latest stable one.
+For older versions of Linux Mint, head to release tags.

-Run `shc -f mint-18-1-cinnamon-64-bit` to make a binary for distribution
+## Usage

+It is so simple that it is hard to explain.
+Right after installation of supported Linux Mint version, I run `./install` and follow along.

+## What it does to my system?

+Nothing harmful, just installs and configures following:

+- LAMP Stack
+- Python, Pip
+- NodeJS, NPM, Yarn
+- Docker
+- AWS CLI
+- Git
+- Gimp
+- My favorite fonts
+- Others
+  - vlc
+  - dropbox
+  - virtualbox
+  - kolourpaint
+  - and much more...